jguamie/system-design/notes/chubby-lock-service.md

 For file servers that do not support sequencers, Chubby provides a lock-delay period--typically one minute.
 The lock-delay protects from regular problems caused by message delays and restarts.

-## Example: Name Service
+## Example: Chubby Name Service
-Chubby's success as a name service is due to its use of consistent client caching over time-based caching.
+Chubby's success as a name service is due to its use of consistent client caching (distributed consensus) over time-based caching.
 Developers appreciate not having to manage a cache timeout such as DNS's time-to-live (TTL) value.

 Caching within the standard internet naming system, DNS, is based on time.
 Each DNS entry has a TTL.
 * Long TTL values lead to long client fail-over times.